-Halloween has come and gone, and once again we are plunging headlong into the ever-lengthening holiday (aka pre-Christmas) season.
+October is here (not that you would know it from the weather), and once again we are plunging headlong into the ever-lengthening holiday season.
 While I freely admit that I do love this time of year, I can’t help but think that holidays are fundamentally different today than they were in the days of my increasingly distant youth.

 There was a time when most holidays, both religious and secular, meant something; a time when important things were remembered and celebrated, or at least solemnly pondered for a little while.
 But most holidays are beginning to feel like relics, little more than excuses to go shopping.
 In the United States, it seems that only a handful of holidays still retain any semblance of their original purpose.